iyno-org/Holistic-Clinical-Neurosurgery/1. Spinal Cord/Tract Pathologies/tracts.typ

 #figure(
   image("images/Brachial_plexus_from_spine.png"),
-  caption: [The spinal nerves C5 to T1 form the nerves that innervate the muscles of the upper limb#note[The upper limb is the arm and the hand.
-The lower limb is the thigh, leg and the foot.]@brachial-plexus.]
+  caption: [The spinal nerves C5 to T1 are the nerves that innervate the muscles of the arm and the hands#note([This image shows the .], dy:-1.9in) @brachial-plexus.]
 )

 #wideblock[